electricsquare/raymarching-workshop/readme.md

 ## Transition to 3D
 Hopefully you've gained a basic understanding of how distance fields can be used to represent scene data, and how we'll use raymarching to find intersection points with the scene.
 We're now going to start working in three dimensions, where the real magic happens.

-We reccommend saving your current shader and starting a new one so that you can refer back to your 2D visualization later.
+We recommend saving your current shader and starting a new one so that you can refer back to your 2D visualization later.
 Most of the helpers can copied into your new shader and made to work in 3D by swapping the `vec2`s with `vec3`s.

 ### Ray marching loop
 Rather than visualise the SDF like we did in 2D, we're going to jump right in to rendering the scene.
 Here's the basic idea of how we'll implement ray marching (in pseudo code):

 ```
-Main
+Main function
     Evaluate camera
-    Render ray

-Render ray
+    Call RenderRay

+RenderRay function
-    Raymarch to find intersection
+    Raymarch to find intersection of ray with scene
     Shade
 ```